Insights > Article > Posted: 2023-Nov-16, Updated: 2025-Dec-23

 • May have a higher upfront cost compared to other types of weatherstripping materials

-• May not be as effective as other specialized soundproofing materials
+• May not be as effective as other specialised soundproofing materials

 V-strip weatherstripping